 As a fiduciary, you’re required to disclose certain information about the plan to your participants and beneficiaries, as well as educate them about the plan’s saving and retirement investment opportunities.
-Some of this information is mandated by ERISA and/or the IRS.
-And some relies on your judgment concerning what your participants need to make informed retirement planning decisions.
-All of it becomes a critical part of a communication and education program that ensures your employees are aware of their options, informed to make appropriate decisions, and encouraged to actively participate in the plan.
+Some of this information is mandated by ERISA and/or the Internal Revenue Code.
+And some relies on your judgment concerning what your participants need to know in order to make informed retirement planning decisions.
+All of it becomes a critical part of a communication and education program designed to make your employees aware of their options, so that they may make appropriate decisions, and are encouraged to actively participate in the plan.

 Because participant disclosures are so vitally important to fulfilling your fiduciary responsibilities, be sure to watch for these potential mistakes:

 In addition to watching out for these potential mistakes, you can also seek advice from your legal counsel to help you meet your fiduciary responsibilities.